 The Title IX Coordinator is the individual designated by the university to coordinate the institution’s compliance with Title IX, including overseeing all sex discrimination complaints and identifying and addressing any patterns or systematic problems that arise during the review of such complaints.
 The Title IX Coordinator is also responsible for:

-- Confirming that all parties have been notified of the Office of Civil Rights & Title IX’s conclusion and the right to, and procedures for, an appeal, if applicable.
+• Confirming that all parties have been notified of the Office of Equal Opportunity’s conclusion and the right to, and procedures for, an appeal, if applicable.